S1mplector/DIAR-E/README.md

 # DIAR-E

+> Status: Development of DIAR-E has ended.
+This project is no longer in active development.

 A WALL-E inspired multi-module Java 21 + JavaFX application for mood and achievement logging with audio diary capabilities.

 **DIAR-E was inspired by WALL-E** - how he keeps going no matter what, and still does something every day, block by block, building towers of blocks.